The Platform Process

 - We will work to make state and local economic development authorities accountable to the people.

-- We demand easy access and an end to the bureaucratic procedures necessary to obtain open records in Kentucky.
+- We demand easy access and an end to the overly bureaucratic procedures necessary to obtain open records in Kentucky.

 - We support equitable access to state funds for roads and public transit.